plumphp/plum/docs/readers.md

 Readers
 =======

 You read data using an object that implements `ReaderInterface`.
-This interface extends `\Iterator` interface and therefore you need to implement its methods.
-The return value of the `current()` method can be of an arbitrary type, arrays, objects or scalar values, Plum doesn't care.
+This interface extends `\IteratorAggregate` interface and therefore you need to implement the `getIterator()` method.

 ArrayReader
 -----------